Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ```

 When `suspendCoroutine` is called inside a coroutine (and it can _only_ be called inside
-a coroutine, because it is a suspending function) it _suspends_ the execution of coroutine, captures its
+a coroutine, because it is a suspending function) it captures the execution state of a coroutine
-state in a _continuation_ instance and passes this continuation to the specified `block` as an argument.
+in a _continuation_ instance and passes this continuation to the specified `block` as an argument.
-To resume execution of the coroutine, the block may call either `continuation.resume()` or
+To resume execution of the coroutine, the block may invoke either `continuation.resume()` or
 `continuation.resumeWithException()` in this thread of in some other thread.
+The _actual_ suspension of a coroutine happens when the `suspendCoroutine` block returns without invoking
+either of them.
+If continuation was resumed directly from inside of the block,
+then the coroutine is not considered to have been suspended and continues to execute.

+The value passed to `continuation.resume()` becomes the **return value** of `suspendCoroutine()`,
+which, in turn, becomes the return value of `.await()`.

 Resuming the same continuation more than once is not allowed and produces `IllegalStateException`.

 > Note: That is the key difference between coroutines in Kotlin and first-class delimited continuations in